 History & Literature

-In the upcoming school year, we will study the history of America from its founding to the present (including worldview and geography), literature, and aesthetics classes.
+In the upcoming school year, we will study ancient history from creation until the fall of Rome (including worldview and geography), literature, and aesthetics.
 Dialectic students will strengthen and solidify their learning through Socratic discussion.

 Latin